Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 #### Configure in the VS Code extension settings

 To use the dbt extension menu actions/buttons, you can configure environment variables directly in the [VS Code User Settings](vscode://settings/dbt.environmentVariables) interface or in any `.env` file at the root level.
-This includes both your custom variables and any automatic [<Constnt name="dbt_platform"/> variables](/docs/build/environment-variables) (like `DBT_CLOUD_ENVIRONMENT_NAME`) that your project depends on.
+This includes both your custom variables and any automatic [<Constant name="dbt_platform"/> variables](/docs/build/environment-variables) (like `DBT_CLOUD_ENVIRONMENT_NAME`) that your project depends on.

 - Configuring in the **User Settings** works with the dbt extension buttons and menus (for <Term id="lsp" />, "Show build menu," and so on).
 - Not inherited by the VS Code terminal or external shells.